 While working as a national consultant with the United Methodist Committee on Relief, she worked in more than two dozen states, provided training, consultation, technical guidance, and establishing credentialed disaster emotional and spiritual care teams.
-She recently worked as co-director of Project Resilient Spirit alongside SRT, Inc. (home of the Oklahoma Medical Reserve Corps’ Stress Response Team.)
+She also created and managed a five-year pilot program based upon the National VOAD Disaster Spiritual Guidelines through the Oklahoma Conference of Churches, developing a team of more than 175 credentialed disaster spiritual care providers.
+Hughes also co-directed Project Resilient Spirit alongside SRT, Inc. (home of the Oklahoma Medical Reserve Corps’ Stress Response Team.)
 Project Resilient Spirit’s primary goal was to enhance the emotional and spiritual resilience of rural Oklahomans impacted by the historic 2017 and 2018 Oklahoma wildfires.

 Hughes currently serves on the executive committee of the National VOAD (Voluntary Organizations Active in Disaster) Emotional and Spiritual Care Committee and is chair of the Oklahoma VOAD Emotional and Spiritual Care Committee.
 She is also a regional team leader for the Oklahoma Medical Reserve Corp’s Stress Response Team.
 Her secondary clergy appointment with the Oklahoma United Methodist Conference is to St. Luke’s United Methodist Church in Oklahoma City and Edmond.